-The challenges we face are not barriers
+The challenges we face are opportunities

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in times of change.

 You can sign up to daily posts here.